Bodmer/TFT_Touch/README.md

 Arduino touch screen library for XPT2046

-This library has been tested on a 2.4" TFT screen that uses the ILI9341 display driver and XPT2046 tocuh controller.
+This library has been tested on a 2.4" TFT screen that uses the ILI9341 display driver and XPT2046 touch controller.

 These displays are available at low cost on eBay and AliExpress.